Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 # Description of the human desugared library configuration file

+## Top-level flags

+### Identifier

+The field `identifier` is the maven-coordinated id for the desugared library configuration file with the group id, the artifact id and the version number joined with colon.

-## Version
+### Version

 The field `configuration_format_version` encodes a versioning number internal to R8/D8 in the form of an unsigned integer.
 It allows R8/D8 to know if the file given is supported.
-If the number if greater or equal to 100, the file is encoded using the human flags (by opposition to the legacy flags).
+If the number is between 100 and 200, the file is encoded using the human flags (by opposition to the legacy and machine flags).
 Human flags are not shipped to external users.
 Human flags can be converted to machine flags which are shipped to external users.
 Users internal to Google are allowed to use directly human flags if we can easily update the file without backward compatibility issues.

-The field `identifier` is the maven-coordinated id for the desugared library configuration file.

-## Required compilation API level
+### Required compilation API level

 The field `required_compilation_api_level` encodes the minimal Android API level required for the desugared library to be compiled correctly.
 If the API of